-- 3.9 The Utility Regulator has a legal obligation to protect the interests of consumers.

-Ensuring that costs are minimised for customers is therefore one of the main aims of a price control.
-The Utility Regulator ensures that the network is operated and developed to meet customer needs in a cost-effective and efficient manner, and intends to continue to meet this objective, especially in the context of the current economic climate. - 3.10 Security of supply aligns with customers' expectations and NIE Networks' licence obligations to ensure that the network is maintained and developed to ensure certain security standards.
-In addition, certain health & safety requirements impose minimum standards on the state of the network, such as the ESQCR legislation made by DETI9.
-RP6 must continue to ensure NIE Networks are able to efficiently finance these obligations. - 3.11 Previous price controls, including RP5, have contributed significantly to the Sustainability objective through the delivery of new infrastructure to facilitate renewable generation.
+- 4.17 We have a legal obligation to protect the interests of consumers.
+Ensuring that costs are minimised for customers is therefore one of the main aims of a price control. - 4.18 We will continue to ensure that the network is operated and developed to meet customer needs in a cost-effective and efficient manner, and intend to continue to meet this objective, especially in the context of the current economic climate. - 4.19 Security of supply aligns with customers' expectations and NIE Networks' licence obligations to ensure that the network is maintained and developed to ensure certain security standards.
+In addition, certain health & safety requirements impose minimum standards on the state of the network, such as the ESQCR legislation made by DETI7.
+RP6 will continue to ensure NIE Networks are able to efficiently finance these obligations. - 4.20 Previous price controls, including RP5, contributed significantly to the Sustainability objective through the delivery of new infrastructure to facilitate renewable generation.
 This was consistent with the policy agenda set out by DETI in its SEF.
-RP6 will continue to take into account the network requirements in light of the SEF, including any review by DETI, and the consequent development of renewable generation.
+RP6 will continue to take into account the network requirements in light of the SEF, including any review by DETI, any further relevant policy change and the development of renewable generation incentivisation.